 The Association is afforded an annual option either to be taxed as a regular "C" corporation or to elect under Internal Revenue Code (IRC) Section (Sec.)
 528 to be taxed as a "Homeowners Association."
 Pursuant with any such IRC Sec.
-528 election, the Association would be taxed only on "nonexempt function" net taxable income (i.e., interest income net of attributable expenses), at a flat rate of 30%.
-The Association's "exempt (non-taxable) function" income consists of dues [see Note A(2)(d) above] and miscellaneous related income.
-The Association has opted not to make a valid IRC Sec.
-528 election for the year ended June 30, 2021, and accordingly was taxed as a regular "C" corporation.
-Due to certain credits, there is no provision for Federal or Louisiana corporate income tax.
+528 election, the Association would be taxed only on "nonexempt function" net taxable income (i.e., interest income net of attributable expenses) at a flat rate of 30%.
+The Association's "exempt (non-taxable) function" income consists of dues (see Note A(2)(d) above) and miscellaneous related income.
+The Association opted not to make an IRC Sec.
+528 election for the year ended June 30, 2023, and accordingly was taxed as a regular "C" corporation.
+Because the Association incurred a net operating loss for the year ended June 30, 2023, there is no current year provision for Federal or Louisiana corporate income tax.